Sara Garcia Ptacek

 treatments.
 Swedish registers are a unique tool to detect medication

 candidates for repurposing.
-The Swedish Dementia Registry (SveDem) has
+The Swedish Dementia Registry (SveDem

->100000 patients and repeated measures of cognition over time (measured with
+• 100000 patients and repeated measures of cognition over

-the Mini-Mental State Examination—MMSE), making it perfect to examine
+time (measured with the Mini-Mental State Examination—MMSE), making it

-whether certain medications are associated with less cognitive decline in
+perfect to examine whether certain medications are associated with less

-patients with dementia.
-We propose a study combining traditional cohort
+cognitive decline in patients with dementia.
+We propose a study combining

-studies and newer artificial intelligence (machine learning) techniques to
+traditional cohort studies and newer artificial intelligence (machine

-associations that we do not suspect in advance.
-Finally, the candidate
+data to find associations that we do not suspect in advance.
+Finally, the

-medications will be tested in animal and cellular models to determine the
+candidate medications will be tested in animal and cellular models to

 *Influence of COVID-19 and the pandemic on care, treatment and cognition of